Usama-Imtiaz-07/React-Movie-Website/README.markdown

 ### Trending Carousel
 ![Carousel](frontend/screenshots/TrendingCarousel.png)
-*Displays the homepage with a dynamic carousel of trending movies with therir trailers fetched from the TMDB API, styled with Tailwind CSS for a modern, responsive layout.*
+*Displays the homepage with a dynamic carousel of trending movies with their trailers fetched from the TMDB API, styled with Tailwind CSS for a modern, responsive layout.*

 ### Search Functionality